opentelekomcloud-docs/data-warehouse-service/umn/source/specifications_change_and_scaling/changing_specifications/changing_the_node_flavor.rst

 .. note::

-   -  This feature is supported only by clusters of version 8.1.1.300 or later.
-The agent version must be 8.2.0.2 or later.
+   -  Only cluster versions 8.1.1.300 and later support elastic flavor change.
+For an earlier version, contact technical support to upgrade it first.
    -  Currently, specifications can be modified only for offline clusters.
 The modification takes about 10 minutes.
-   -  Currently, you can only modify the specifications of standard data warehouse clusters and stream data warehouse clusters that only use ECS and EVS resources for computing and storage.

 Procedure
 ---------

 #.
 Log in to the GaussDB(DWS) management console.

 #.
-Choose **Clusters**.
+Choose **Clusters** > **Dedicated Clusters**.
 All clusters are displayed by default.

 #.
 In the row of a cluster, choose **More** > **Change Specifications** in the **Operation** column and click **Change node flavor**.